SEO for food blogs isn’t magic.

 5. Fill out the fields in your recipe card plugin

-Consistency is key when it comes to success with structured data.
+Completeness is everything when it comes to success with structured data.
 The task of entering recipe ingredients, instructions and more into a recipe card plugin is admittedly a bit tedious but, in this case, short term pain is long term gain.
-Be thorough, it’ll pay off.
+Be thorough, it pays off.

 6. Fix broken internal and external links